danielbereza50/Career_Projects/README.md

 	https://chat.openai.com/chat

 	*note - most plugins can usually be a single class (structure) file with 3-4 methods
+        1) write method definintions that fulfill functional requirements
+	2) encapsulate those methods in a class
+ 	3) start applying other O-O principals, such as inheritance and ploymorphism.

 	Example try catch block